-I have travelled the world now for 15 years, with dozens of countries on almost every continent under my belt.
+I have travelled the world now for 15 years, with over a hundred countries on almost every continent under my belt.
 It is safe to say I’m an experienced traveller.
-Yet in all that time, with all those countries, I have never really been on a holiday.
-Find out what happened when I accepted the invitation by Mark Warner Holidays and arrived at a package resort.
+Yet in all that time, with all those countries, I have never really been on a traditional holiday.
+Find out what happened when I accepted a challenge by Mark Warner Holidays and arrived at a package resort.

 Now I completely understand how strange that sounds.
-After all travel itself is a holiday, and surely by definition a holiday a holiday must be travelling, right?
+After all travel itself is a holiday, and surely by definition a holiday must be travelling, right?
+Wrong.

 And being an independent traveller, a backpacker, I have never been on this type of package holiday.
-I have never yet travelled this way.
 In fact I have always gone out of my way to avoid this type of travel.
+Until now.

 I know, I can hear the gasps of shock and the cries of ‘traitor’ from here.
 I’m a backpacker damnit!
 An independent traveller!
 What business do I have on a package holiday?
-Something that fankly many travellers look down on and generally deride, something that isn’t even considered real travel?
+Something that frankly many travellers look down on and generally deride, something that isn’t even considered ‘real’ travel?

 Hear me out.